SpaceX Starship (spacecraft): Propulsion

 Starship is powered by six Raptor engines, which are housed within a dedicated shielding compartment.
-Blocks 1 through 3 feature three sea-level engines, as well as three engines optimized for operation in the vacuum of space, called RVacs.
-Block 4 ships are expected to feature three additional RVacs.
+Blocks 1 through 3 have three sea-level engines, as well as three engines optimized for operation in the vacuum of space, called RVacs.
+Block 4 ships are expected to have three additional RVacs.
 The sea-level engines are equipped with gimbal actuators, and reignite for the landing burns.
 After Starship's second flight test, this gimbaling system was switched from a hydraulic system to an electric one, enabling the removal of the hydraulic power units.
 This change was made to the booster after the first flight test.
 There are four engine chill lines onboard the vehicle, though two of these lines may serve another purpose.

 Each engine is protected by a dedicated shielding compartment.
 Beginning with S25, the Block 1 design had between 14 and 16 such vents.
 Additional vents were added after flight 7.
 The fire suppression system, which uses gaseous nitrogen to purge the engine bay during flight, was upgraded after flight 7.
 A similar system on the booster uses carbon dioxide to purge the individual engine compartments during flight and static fires.

-The Raptor engine uses a full-flow staged combustion cycle, which has both oxygen and methane-rich turbopumps.
+The Raptor engine uses a full-flow staged combustion cycle, which has oxygen and methane-rich turbopumps.
 Before 2014, only two full-flow staged-combustion rocket engine designs had advanced enough to undergo testing: the Soviet RD-270 project in the 1960s and the Aerojet Rocketdyne Integrated Powerhead Demonstrator in the mid-2000s.
 To improve performance, the engines burn supercooled propellant.

-The Block 1 version of the ship (used through November 2024) produces a total of 12.25 MN almost triple the thrust of the Saturn V second stage, with this being expected to increase to 15.69 MN for Block 2 boosters and later up to 26.48 MN with the Block 3 vehicle.
+The Block 1 version of the ship (used through November 2024) produced a total of 12.25 MN almost triple the thrust of the Saturn V second stage, with this being expected to increase to 15.69 MN for Block 2 boosters and later up to 26.48 MN with the Block 3 vehicle.

 During unpowered flight in orbit, control authority is provided by cold gas thrusters fed with residual ullage gas.
 Four such thrusters are located just below the payload bay, and two on the oxygen tank.
 Near the top of the nosecone, there are two vents connected to the header tanks.
 Additional vents were added at the base of the vehicle after flight two.